Jane Austen's Niece Weekly Stories

 In 2013, the 200th anniversary of Pride and Prejudice brought me home to Jane’s legacy.
 I founded the Jane Austen Literacy Foundation (where I serve as Founder & Chair), wrote my memoir Jane & Me: My Austen Heritage, became Patron of Jane Austen Regency Week, and dedicated myself to sharing our family heritage in ways only I can.

-Since 2017, I have been sharing my Austen Heritage at events around the world.
-Now I’m inviting you to step into Jane’s world with me here at Jane Austen’s Niece.
+Since 2017, I have been sharing my Austen family heritage at events around the world.
+Now I'm inviting you to discover Jane and her family's true story with me here at Jane Austen's Niece.

 Why This Work Matters